Admissions

 The role of emergency medical services in addiction hospitals is crucial.
 Implementing the EMTALA guidelines ensures that all patients receive the care they need for substance use disorders in a timely and efficient manner, ultimately improving recovery trajectories for individuals facing addiction challenges.

-Substance Use-Related ED Visits1
+Substance Use-Related ED Visits

 In addressing the challenges surrounding addiction, it is vital to analyze substance use-related emergency department (ED) visits.
 This section explores trends and statistics alongside diagnostic practices.